 How the Recipients are chosen

-Because this scholarship is currently funded by the generosity of our local community some priority will be given to youth who reside in the Halton Hills and geographically adjacent areas.
+Because this scholarship is currently funded by the generosity of our local communities some priority will be given to youth who reside in the Halton Hills and Terra Cotta areas.

 As our donor base expands so too will the geographical area and number of recipients each year.

 Attention to the Inception of the Scholarship and Previous Recipients sections may help applicants prepare their submissions.